emeyekayee/scheduled_resource/README.md

 Something else you would see in a schedule would be headers and labels -- perhaps one row with the date and another row with the hour.
 Headers with labels also fit the model of resources and use_blocks.
-Basic classes for those are included in this gem.
+Basic timezone-aware classes (ZTime*) for those are included in this gem.